ChilliCream/react-rasta/README.md

 ### Code Example

-_React Rasta_ implements all features from the _bootstrap_ grid system and adds more flexibility on top of it.
+_React Rasta_ implements all features from the _Bootstrap_ grid system and adds more flexibility on top of it.

 ```tsx
 //App.tsx